|About this course:|

 You will be expected to submit your tutor-marked assignments (TMAs) online through the eTMA system unless there are some difficulties which prevent you from doing so.
 In these circumstances, you must negotiate with your tutor to get their agreement to submit your assignment on paper.

-There is also an assessed online collaborative activity - centred on a major case study - that takes place between mid June and early July.
+There is also an assessed online collaborative activity - centred on a major case study.

 The details given here are for the course that starts in February 2014.
 It will be available again in October 2014.
 We then expect it to be available once a year, in October.